tasks

 Section titled “Responsive layout”The task widget adapts to terminal width:

 - Wide terminals (120+ columns), side-by-side layout.
-Tasks on the left, running agents and background tasks on the right, separated by a vertical rule.
-The right column is bottom-aligned so agents appear next to the most recent tasks.
+Tasks on the left, background activity on the right (background subagents and background tasks), separated by a vertical rule.
+The right column is bottom-aligned so live background updates stay next to the most recent tasks.

 - Narrow terminals (under 120 columns), stacked layout.
-Tasks first, then agents, then background tasks, each separated by a spacer line.
+Tasks first, then background subagents, then background tasks, each separated by a spacer line.
 All content truncates to fit the available width.

 Both layouts cap visible tasks at 10 with a ”… and N more” overflow indicator.
-Task titles, agent task previews, and background command strings all truncate independently based on available column width.
+Task titles, background subagent previews, and background command strings all truncate independently based on available column width.

 Relationships with other extensions